 Immigrant Access to Abortion

 is being restricted by the administration’s Office of Refugee Resettlement under the Trump-Pence administration

 Why It Matters

 The Trump-Pence administration introduced a new policy that requires immigrants under the age of 18 who are in custody with the HHS Office of Refugee Resettlement (ORR) to get the government’s approval to access safe, legal abortion.

-The new policy aims to block young immigrant women from accessing abortion safely and legally.
+The new policy aims to block young immigrants from accessing abortion safely and legally.